Who Is Talking to Whom Using IoT Devices? Where Is Your Data Going?

 In a perfect world, you would want to set policies where the legitimate communications would be accepted, but anything beyond that would trigger an immediate alert so unauthorized communications can be terminated before problems occur.

-PathSolutions TotalView automatically scans to find IoT devices, identifies what they are and whom they communicate with so exposures can be remedied.
+PathSolutions TotalView automatically scans to find IoT devices, and identifies what they are and whom they communicate with, so that exposures can be remedied.

 Contact us with questions about how PathSolutions TotalView can make IoT network security easier.